Jamish/Jamish.github.io/_posts/2017-05-11-pi-printer.markdown

 This ended up being the only remotely complicated code in the entire project.

 ### Rotating
-The printer has a max width of 384 pixels, and obviously I wanted to print the comics in portrait mode every time.

-I only want to rotate when it's wider than it is tall, obviously:
+Receipt paper isn't very wide, but it is very long.
+The comic had to be rotated when it was wider than it is tall:
 {% highlight python %}
 from PIL import Image
 with Image.open('./Images/{}.png'.format(comic.number)) as image: